HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Data Elements for Sending Attachments

-When sending attachments, the following data elements are needed to associate an attachment to a claim or prior authorization. <span class="bg-success" markdown="1">They are mapped to the [`$submit-attachment`] parameters and their corresponding x12n 275 elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->
+When sending attachments, the following data elements are needed to associate an attachment to a claim or prior authorization.
+They are mapped to the [`$submit-attachment`] parameters and their corresponding x12n 275 elements in the following table. {% include X12_IP.md %}

 {% include attachments_to_275.md %}

 For *solicited* attachments, the Payer sends the same data elements in the request for attachments.
-See the [Requesting Attachments] page for a detailed discussion on how these data elements are used in the CDex Attachment Request Profile to request attachments and in the [`$submit-attachment`] response to the Payer.
+See the [Requesting Attachments Using Attachment Codes] and [Requesting Attachments Using Questionnaires] pages for a detailed discussion on how these data elements are used in the CDex Attachment Request Profile to request attachments and in the [`$submit-attachment`] response to the Payer.

 ### Examples

 In the following examples, a Provider creates a claim and sends *unsolicited attachments* using the FHIR operation, [`$submit-attachment`].
-For *solicited attachments* examples, see the [Requesting Attachments] page.
+For *solicited attachments* examples, see the [Requesting Attachments Using Attachment Codes] and [Requesting Attachments Using Questionnaires] pages.

 `POST [base]/$submit-attachment`